-In addition to increased involvement, areas of improvement from 2013 to 2019 related to faculty and staff involvement in community engagement roles and activities include the following:
+In addition to increased involvement, areas of improvement from 2013 to 2019 related to faculty and staff involvement in community engagement roles and activities, see Figure 4, include the following:

-- (1) 8.3% increase in being directly involved in placing or supervising students in an internship, assistantship, or apprenticeship; - (2) 4.8% increase in teaching credit-bearing course that had a significant "service learning component"; - (3) 3.8% increase in being members of a governmental commission, committee, or task force; and - (4) 2.9% increase in conducting a public service project that was based on the interests of a community and directly involved that community in its planning or execution.
+- 1. 8.3% increase in being directly involved in placing or supervising students in an internship, assistantship, or apprenticeship; - 2.
+4.8% increase in teaching credit-bearing course that had a significant "service learning component"; - 3.
+3.8% increase in being members of a governmental commission, committee, or task force; and - 4.
+2.9% increase in conducting a public service project that was based on the interests of a community and directly involved that community in its planning or execution.